-Most insurance advisors get paid commissions when you buy.
-This revenue is largely based on premiums.
-The more you pay, the more they earn.
-Permanent life insurance tends to have higher premiums and higher commission rates.
-Combined, your advisor has reasons to upsell you.
-The results may be better for your advisor than for you.
+Most life insurance advisors get paid commissions when you purchase a policy from them.
+This revenue is largely based on the value of the premium, therefore the more you pay, the more they earn.
+The product you select can impact the commission they earn, for example whole life insurance tends to have higher premiums and higher commission rates.
+All things considered, it may appear as though an advisor has reasons to upsell you, but don't fret - here are some things to consider when purchasing your next life insurance policy.

-Fiduciaries like doctors, accountants and lawyers have a legal responsibility to put your best interests ahead of their own.
+Fiduciaries like doctors, accountants, lawyers and insurance brokers have a legal responsibility to put your best interests ahead of their own.
 In contrast, the financial world is filled with commissioned salespeople.
 They may have good intentions, but are they required to put your interests first?
+Do your background research on the brokerage and broker if you have any cause for concern.
+Don't be afraid to ask questions or pull back if you are ever unsure of the information or advice being presented to you.
+Trust is a two way street, but when you find a trustworthy and knowledgeable broker great things can happen.

-An advisor has financial incentives to sell you permanent life insurance even if temporary term coverage would save you money and fits your needs better.
-You may not be shown less expensive options.
+An advisor has financial incentives to sell you permanent life insurance products, like universal life insurance, even if temporary term coverage would save you money and fits your needs better.
+You may not be shown less expensive options - don't be afraid to ask why?

-Too much insurance may seem better than too little but that isn’t always true.
-If you overspend on life insurance, you have less for protection against the risks of disability, a critical illness or long term care.
+Too much life insurance may seem better than too little but that isn’t always true.
+If you overspend on your life insurance policy, you have less for protection against the risks of disability, a critical illness or long term care.
 You may be better off diversifying to protect against more risks.

 How long do you need life insurance?
 If an advisor nudges you from Term 10 to Term 20 or Term 30: